Yogeshdaruru/19AI547-Blockchain-for-Business/Ex_No_4_DeFi Lending and Borrowing Protocol.md

 To build a decentralized lending protocol where users can deposit assets to earn interest and borrow assets by providing collateral.
 This experiment introduces concepts like overcollateralization, liquidity pools, and interest accrual in DeFi.

 # Algorithm:
-Step 1: Setup Lending and Borrowing Mechanism
-Users deposit ETH into the contract as liquidity.
+Step 1: Initialize Lending and Borrowing Mechanism Users deposit ETH into the smart contract to provide liquidity.

-Depositors receive interest based on their deposits.
+In return, depositors earn interest based on the amount and duration of their deposits.

-Borrowers can borrow ETH but must provide collateral (e.g., 150% of the borrowed amount).
+Borrowers can request to borrow ETH by depositing collateral.

+The collateral must exceed the loan amount (e.g., 150% of the borrowed ETH).

-Interest on borrowed funds is calculated dynamically based on utilization rate.
+The interest rate for borrowers adjusts dynamically based on the utilization rate (borrowed liquidity / total available liquidity).

-Step 2: Implement Overcollateralization
+Step 2: Enforce Overcollateralization
+Continuously monitor the value of each borrower’s collateral relative to their debt.

-If a borrower’s collateral value drops below a certain liquidation threshold, their collateral is liquidated to repay the debt.
+If the collateral value falls below the required minimum collateral ratio (e.g., 150%), the position becomes eligible for liquidation.

-Step 3: Allow Liquidation
+Step 3: Enable Liquidation Mechanism
+When a borrower's collateral drops below the liquidation threshold:

-If collateral < liquidation threshold, liquidators can repay the borrower's debt and claim their collateral at a discount.
+Third-party liquidators can repay the borrower’s outstanding debt.

+In exchange, they receive the borrower’s collateral at a discounted rate.

+This ensures that the protocol remains solvent and depositors are protected.

 Program:
 ```